gw31415/hono-oidc-simple/README.md

 app.get("/logout", oidc.logoutHandler((c) => c.redirect("/")));
 ```

-### Middleware for Authentication
+### Create Middleware for Authentication

-You can require authentication for specific routes using middleware.
+You can require authentication for specific routes using your middleware like so:

 ```ts
 app.use("/protected", async (c, next) => {